 - Bumps or blisters that crust over or ooze clear fluid

 - Areas of skin that are thick, scaly, or hard and leather-like

-- A fever or red streaks going up your arm or leg
+- You develop a fever or have red streaks going up your arm or leg.

 Treatment for eczema